toitware/artemis-releases/README.md

 long your device is allowed to stay offline.

 The `connections` section contains a prioritized list of ways to connect to the Internet.
-You can have multiple `wifi` entries and they are tried in order.
+You can have multiple `wifi` entries and Artemis will attempt to connect to them in the specified order.

 It is also possible to have `cellular` entries in `connections`, but for that to work you'll need to have a cellular driver installed as one of your containers.